skolbot.AI Chatbot for Schools

 The review platforms shaping your school's reputation in 2026

 Different platforms reach different audiences at different stages of the decision process.
-The table below maps the primary channels relevant to UK private higher education.
+The table below maps the primary channels relevant to US higher education and independent K-12.

 PlatformPrimary audienceDominant intentSEO weightAI/GEO weight